 There has been a great deal of talk about the need for capital markets to invest in technology.
 Leveraging better technology can increase flexibility, improve performance, reduces operational risk, and lower costs.
 Firms want to minimise the number of different technologies that are in play, aiming to lower costs and improve resiliency.
 They want to be able to upgrade functionality with minimal operational or organisational interruption to their daily workflow and avoid punitive project costs for what is sometimes limited added value.

-So how can firms construct scalable, next-generation technology building blocks to respond to the pressures of today and be flexible enough to adapt to the world of tomorrow?
+So how can firms construct scalable, next-generation technology building blocks to respond to the challenges of today and be flexible enough to adapt to the world of tomorrow?
 In today’s innovation environment, large global enterprises have completely rethought how they build and deliver software, using bleeding-edge technology.
-This new-age design philosophy is called microservices, a direction that will fundamentally reshape the structure of risk technology.
+This new-age design philosophy is called microservices, a direction that fundamentally reshapes the structure of risk technology.